 Yr Ysgwrn (Hedd Wyn’s birthplace)

-This huge Norman fortress in North Wales was designed to evoke the romance of the Roman Empire and Macsen Wledig (Magnus Maximus), the 4th-century warrior who dreamed of (and later married) a Welsh princess.
+This huge fortress in built in 1283 by Edward I in North Wales was designed to evoke the romance of the Roman Empire and Macsen Wledig (Magnus Maximus), the 4th century warrior who dreamed of (and later married) a Welsh princess.
 Caernarfon Castle, sits grandly in a harbour-side position, a short stroll from the epic ‘Black Boy Inn’, an historic Caernarfon coaching inn where you can sup a pint and listen to the melodic Welsh language all around you.

-Bardsey Island is said to be the resting place of 20,000 saints, who share this beautiful North Wales island where grey seals bask on rocks and wildlife is abundant.
-The Welsh name for Bardsey (Ynys Enlli) means ‘island of the currents’ and it’s a great place for day trips.
+Ynys Enlli (Bardsey Island) is said to be the resting place of 20,000 saints, who share this beautiful North Wales island where grey seals bask on rocks and wildlife is abundant.
+The Welsh name for Bardsey, Ynys Enlli, means ‘island of the currents’ and it’s a great place for day trips.
 Just hop on a boat from Aberdaron or Pwllheli and sail to the place where Christians have been travelling to since the 6th century, when St Cadfan established a monastery on the island.

 At low tide the remains of an ancient sunken forest appear in the sands of Borth and Ynyslas in Ceredigion.
 Situated at the gateway of Dyfi National Nature Reserve, the sight of 4,000 year old oak, pine and birch trees peeping through the sand is an arresting sight.